Wednesday, December 31, 2008

 Seeing as we were playing with the pop-wonder LIGHTS (myspace.com/lights) we knew that people would show up, but we weren't ready for how many.

 I got a text from my sister early on in the night asking when to show up for the show, I replied "come now, there's 150 people waiting to get in", and that was before the doors even opened.
 Once they did, the place just flooded and we were to hit the stage in about an hour.
 By the time we'd finished our set, the Sold Out sign was placed on the front door.
 It got really, really tight.
 Once we hit that last note (or punch), it was time to tear down everything at record pace.
 Yet the only problem was, we couldn't get off the stage.
 People had surrounded every corner of Call the Office and we had no way of getting our gear off the stage.
+So we (meaning Hue and Everlea) formed a gear-train that involved lifting huge amps above our heads in an effort to get everything off the stage so that the next set of gents could get playing.

 Another thing I wasn't expecting from this show was the general demographic.
 I forgot who we were playing with and what her fan base really is: screaming young girls.
 I am not, in any way, saying this is a bad thing.
 In fact, it was one of the most hilarious and enjoyable crowds we've ever played to.
 Playing to a hoard of girls kicked ass.
 After every song they'd cheer, and after everything you'd say they'd scream.
 I joked later about screaming "Does your mother like it dirty?"..."YAAAHBLLAAHHAAA!"
 I even threw away broken sticks at the end of the show, and they ate that shit up.
 I guess if you're too young to drink, you have to have your vices, which leads me to my next point: these kids spend!